Remembering the journey from Sonu to Suresh Raina | Sports-Games

 "Rahul Dravid contributed a lot to Indian cricket's winning run from 2008 to 2011.
 He was a very strong leader and he was very disciplined.
 "He does his work and doesn't care about the fruits, but I do feel that the fruits that the Indian team got were because of his hard work.
 That's a very good definition of him."
 As far as his mentor Dhoni is concerned, Raina said what set the just-retired two-time World Cup winning captain apart was his honesty and selfless attitude.

 Raina added, "Dhoni ensured that the players don't get distracted by all the fame and money.
 He sat with the team, discussed our performance, us how to stay humble, he became a big brand.
 "But he showed us how to do our work and perform.
 I could tell from his eyes that its two runs."
-PTI AH AT AT
+Full interview is available on www.turnslow.com/sureshraina.

 ALSO READ